 This story appeared in the 2020 Buyer’s Guide for Log Home Living magazine.

-Southern Grace Farmhouse, the new log home of an entrepreneurial young couple in rural Tennessee, is both Southern and gracious yet definitely not a typical farm house.
+Southern Grace, the new log home of an entrepreneurial young couple in rural Tennessee, is both Southern and gracious yet definitely not a typical farm house.

-“Our farm is unconventional and so is our home – a very fitting pairing,” observed April Smith Patterson, who along with husband Nick are the owners of Southern Grace Farmhouse.
+“Our farm is unconventional and so is our home – a very fitting pairing,” observed April Smith Patterson, who along with husband Nick are the owners of Southern Grace.

 Log construction was the couple’s obvious choice since April’s parents, Doug and Janie Smith, were the founders of Honest Abe Log Homes, and she’d grown up in the very first log house the 40-year-old, family-owned company produced.
 Completed in 2018, the Pattersons’ own house is a first for the company, too, as it is the first to be built from a new 10” round log introduced by Honest Abe in 2017.